opendp/2025-community-meeting-dp-intro/index.md

 - Explicit Keys
     - Privacy: No extra "delta" privacy parameter
     - Utility: Joins against the explicit key set, imputes missing keys
-- Invariant Keys
-    - Privacy: Weakens the integrity of the privacy guarantee
-    - Utility: Releases all keys in the clear

 ## DP Grouping with Stable Keys